“Oh, come on…let’s do it!” pleaded Alison, my travel buddy and co-founder of Boomer Travel Media. “Alaska is at the top of my bucket list.”

 2. The Kayaking

-Alaska’s inside passage is filled with secluded bays, coves and islets, perfect for kayaking.
+The small ship Alaska cruise on the inside passage is filled with secluded bays, coves, and inlets, perfect for kayaking.
 Depending on the time of day and weather – which can change from clear to stormy with little-to-no warning – the paddling will be on calm waters or upstream currents which can be more difficult to navigate.
 The variety of physical involvement made each kayaking excursion fun.

 3. The Hiking